limonatasuyu/react-employee-data/README.md

-Simple Datadriven react app
+Simple datadriven app writeen with react

-You can see it here --> https://limonatasuyu.github.io/react-employee-data/
+You can see it here: https://limonatasuyu.github.io/react-employee-data/